The Karen Mogensen Reserve

 Rare animals like ocelots, jaguars, pumas and otters make the forest their home and countless birds and butterflies can be seen. » Animals in Costa Rica

 The Karen Mogensen Reserve is owned by ASEPALECO a private non-profit organization dedicated to conservation and environmental education.
 The entrance to the reserve is in San Ramón de Rio Blanco, reached on a 16 km dirt road from Jicaral.
-All visitors must be accompanied by one of the reserve’s nature guides.

 For a day jaunt you can hike to the Velo de Novia waterfall which cascades over the rocks from a height of 84 m.
 It feeds a pool in which you can bathe in the crystal clear waters of the Rio Blanco.
 The hike to the waterfall takes aproximately 40 min one way and you have to cross the river several times so better put appropriate foot wear.